Skip to content

 SaaS marketing has different rules from regular product marketing.
 Here’s what makes it distinct:

-- Free trials are common in SaaS.
-Marketing must turn these free users into paying ones by showing the value of the paid version.
+• Free Trial Conversion: Free trials are common in SaaS, and marketing needs to convert free users into paying customers by clearly demonstrating the benefits of the paid version.

 Top 10 SaaS Marketing Channels